remoteintech/remote-jobs/company-profiles/picpay.md

 Owner attitude, Humility, Determination, Availability, Discipline, Simplicity and Frankness.
 These are our values and guides for our choices.

 Our culture is our filter
 Our values are guides for our choices.
-Here at PicPay, we get our hands dirty and make things happen.
+Here at Picpay, we get our hands dirty and make things happen.

 Diversity that innovates
-We are not the same, which is why diversity is an important topic at PicPay.
+We are not the same, which is why diversity is an important topic at Picpay.

 ## Company size